kevinlawler/NSDate-TimeAgo/README.md

 ## Use

-1. Add the files to your project
+1. Add the files to your project (including the localization files)
 2. Import the header using  `#import "NSDate+TimeAgo.h"`
 3. Call the `timeAgo` method in the following way: